 This engraved plate in a printed book shows a large 43-string low-headed harp, and captioned "Irlandisch harff mit messinges saiten" (Irish harp with brass strings).
 The text gives a partly chromatic tuning and a scale of inches.
 The harp has many interesting characteristic features ncluding the metal straps, and the profile of the forepillar and neck. more info from the Wire Branch of the Clarsach Society.

 This portrait of the musicians of the Danish king include an Irish harper with a large low headed instrument.
 The end-on orientation of the harp obscures most of the interesting detail.
 He is using a left orientation, and tilting his harp at an angle on its (obscured) projecting block.
 The other musicians in the painting are a bass viol player, a flautist, and a lute player.
 The painting is in the National Museum of Denmark.

 more info from the Wire Branch of the Clarsach Society.

 c.
 1623 Hill House, nr Dunfermline

-This stone carving on the outside of the House of Hill is weathered and is also rather strangely drawn.
-The harp has both Gaelic and Continental features and is held in a right orientation.
+This stone carving on the outside of Hill House is weathered and is also drawn in a very stylised naïve style.
+The harp has both Gaelic and Continental features and seems to be held in a right orientation.
 A photograph and a description of this carving were published by Keith Sanger and Alison Kinnaird, Tree of Strings - Crann nan Teud, Kinmor 1992, p.
-97
+97. More...

 c.
 1662 Kilravock Castle fireplace